Resize images online.

 Why resize an image?

 Modern cameras and smartphones produce images at 12–200 megapixels — far more resolution than most use cases need.
-A 50 MP photo from a mirrorless camera produces a file that is 20–50 MB and 8000+ pixels wide.
-Sending that directly via email or uploading it to a website is slow, wasteful, and sometimes impossible due to file size or dimension limits.
+A 50 MP photo produces a file that is 20–50 MB and 8000+ pixels wide.
+Sending it via email or uploading to a website is slow, wasteful, and sometimes impossible due to file size or dimension limits.

 Resizing brings the image down to the exact dimensions required by the platform, application, or print specification — without cropping any content.
 Every pixel is retained, just scaled to fit.